John Richard Cook - Shelby County Reporter

 Graveside services will be at 11 a.m.
 Wednesday, Oct.
 7 at Graham Memorial Cemetery with Katie Robertson officiating and Skelton Funeral Home of Reform directing.
 Visitation will be immediately following the service at the graveside.

-He was preceded in death by his parents and sister, Sandra Cook McAtee
+He was preceded in death by his parents and sister, Sandra Cook McAteer.

 Survivors include his wife, Linda Mattison Cook; daughter, Nicole Helmers (Hank); son, John Chadwick Cook (Amy) and four grandchildren, Austin Helmers, Caroline Cook, Garrett Helmers and Mattison Helmers.

-Mr. Cook was born May 27, 1947 in York to the late John Murvin Cook and Olene Richards Cook.
+Mr. Cook was born May 27, 1947 in York to the late John Mervin Cook and Olene Richards Cook.
 He was a member of Columbiana Methodist Church and a retired district manager of Alabama Power Company.

 Honorary Pallbearers are retired Alabama Power employees.